 - Check if there is a blown a fuse.
 If nothing is being displayed, it might mean that a blown a fuse might be the cause.

 - It could be because of a clogged port.
 Check if the scanner’s port is filled with dust or any other kind of dirt.
 This might block communication between the device and the other parts of your car.

 As a car owner, you may know a thing or two about OBD2 scanners.
 Regardless, what does an OBD2 scanner do?
 It diagnoses your car’s mechanical faults and displays the information on the screen.
 This scanner can provide you with immense knowledge about troubleshooting your car.
 Owning an OBD2 scanner can make a lot of difference between maintaining your car or spending a lot of your money at the mechanic.

 The functionalities of the OBD2 scanner can vary depending on the type of scanner.
 Go for an OBD2 scanner that provides a range of information concerning your car.
-That way, your car will always be in great shape because you will receive constant updates in case of any issues.
-An OBD2 scanner is an excellent investment, especially if your car means a lot to you, and you want it to serve you a long time.
+That way, your car will always be in great shape because you will receive constant updates on any issues.
+An OBD2 scanner is an excellent investment, especially if your car means a lot to you and you want it to serve you a long time.